mitjafelicijan/jbmafp/README.md

 ## Understanding all this bullshit

 - Posts go into `content` folder.
-- You can change them in `templates` folder.
-- Each post must have.
+- Each post must have fields defined between `---` block.
 All of the fields are required.
 If you have ever used Hugo, this is the same thing.
 Below is example `content/first.md`.

 ```md
 ---